qiboteam/qibo/doc/source/getting-started/backends.rst

 Base package
 ^^^^^^^^^^^^

 * :ref:`installing-qibo` is the base package for coding and using the API.
 This package contains all primitives and algorithms for start coding quantum circuits, adiabatic evolution and more (see :ref:`Components`).
-This package comes with a lightweight quantum simulator which works on multiple CPU architectures such as x86 and arm64.
+This package comes with a lightweight quantum simulator based on :ref:`installing-numpy` which works on multiple CPU architectures such as x86 and arm64.

 .. _simulation-backends: